intentjs/core/README.md

 ## Introduction

 Intent is a web application framework built on top of NestJS.
 It _intends_ to provide declarative APIs to develop and ship sophisticated solutions.
-While NestJS provides great syntax and structure to your application, but it lacks many things which are needed to develop a good solution.
+While NestJS provides great syntax and structure to your application, it lacks many things that are needed to develop a good solution.

-In a real world scenario, it is likely that you will need many things like authentication, database integration, web views and what not.
-This is exactly what Intent wants to solve for you.
+In a real-world scenario, it is likely that you will need many things like authentication, database integration, web views, and whatnot.
+This is exactly what Intent aims to solve for you.

-Intent aims to provide a good developer experience while providing powerful features like database integration, queue integration, event listeners, task scheduling etc.
+Intent aims to provide a good developer experience while offering powerful features like database integration, queue integration, event listeners, task scheduling, etc.

 Intent provides necessary feature-integrations out of the box.